Disruption-Consulting/autoMigrate/HOWTO-External-Password-Store.md

 4. Configure sqlnet.ora
 -----------------------
 ```
-# sqlnet.ora includes location of wallet plus directive allowing use of password-less connections
+# sqlnet.ora includes location of wallet plus directive allowing use of password-less connections.
+Here, we've configured the wallet in the same
+# directory as the network files but this is not mandatory.
+The DIRECTORY clause in WALLET_LOCATION indicates where the wallet is stored.

 cat >/tmp/sqlnet.ora<<EOF
 WALLET_LOCATION = (SOURCE = (METHOD = FILE)(METHOD_DATA =(DIRECTORY = /tmp/wallet)))